What is Freetrade?

 Freetrade was awarded the title of Best Online Trading Platform by the British Bank Awards in both 2020 and 2021.

 How does Freetrade work?

 Freetrade is a smartphone/app focused platform, so users can do everything from their phone.
 Currently users can only use Freetrade as a smartphone app.
 Currently, there is no desktop computer version available.

-The basic version of Freetrade is free (aside from certain costs – see section below), whilst they also have Freetrade Plus that costs £9.99 per month, for which you get extra features, including a wider range of stocks, more customer service options and more order types.
+The basic version of Freetrade is free (aside from certain costs – see section below).
+They also have Freetrade Plus that costs £9.99 per month, for which you get extra features, including a wider range of stocks, more customer service options and more order types.